Skip to content

 All death registrations must take place in person at the register office.

-Please only book a registration appointment once the doctor has sent the Medical Certificate of the Cause of Death (MCCD) to the Registrar or the Coroner’s Officer has advised you to book a registration appointment.
+Please only book a registration appointment once you have been informed by the Medical Examiner that the Medical Certificate of the Cause of Death (MCCD) has been sent to the Registrar, or the Coroner’s Officer has advised you to book a registration appointment.

 Available weekend mornings, if the funeral is taking place at the weekend